cedar-book/BTS-Core-work/style_guide/Style-guide-collection1.md

 # Coding Standard / Guide -- Collection <1>

-> These are sample guide.
-When you think about the coding style for BitShares.
+> These are example information.
+When you think about the coding style for BitShares, might be useful.